Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Background

 \subsection{Existing tools for the visually impaired elderly}

-Conventional navigation aids such as the well-established white cane have long been essential tools for visually impaired and elderly individuals \citep{rasoulikahakiCane2023}.
-When examining strengths and weaknesses of existing aids, \citet{ABIDI2024e31825} note that the latter are also not as effective at detecting non-ground-level features of urban landscapes, such as dangers above, in front, and parallel to one's head.

-Guide dogs provide not only mobility but also emotional support, but drawbacks include, for example, the inability to interpret signs or traffic signals and overstimulation in extremely busy areas \citep{Whitmarsh01012005}.
+Conventional navigation aids such as the well-established white cane have long been essential tools \citep{rasoulikahakiCane2023}.
+When examining strengths and weaknesses, \citet{ABIDI2024e31825} note that the latter are not as effective at detecting non-ground-level features of urban landscapes, such as dangers above, in front, and parallel to one's head.
+Guide dogs provide not only mobility but also emotional support, but drawbacks include the inability to interpret signs or traffic signals and overstimulation in busy areas \citep{Whitmarsh01012005}.
 While traditional aids have been effective, they fall short in adapting to fast-paced situations requiring real-time information and dynamic alerts \citep{prandiAccessibleWayfindingNavigation2023}.

-AI research for accessibility and transport is not a novel concept; wearable technology and real-time AI devices have been adapted to complement existing systems, with smart sticks being one example. \citet{SmartStickResearch} develop and trial such a tool with ten elderly participants, featuring obstacle detection, GPS functionality, and mobile app integration.
-Device personalisation in their work is limited to changing sensor sensitivity levels, with haptic or audible navigation feedback, showing this to be a cost-effective and user-friendly alternative to guide dogs in developing countries.
+AI research for accessibility and transport is not a novel concept; wearable technology and real-time devices have been adapted to complement existing systems, with smart sticks being one example. \citet{SmartStickResearch} develop and trial such a tool with ten elderly participants, featuring obstacle detection, GPS functionality, and mobile app integration.
+Device personalisation in their work is limited to changing sensor sensitivity levels, with haptic or audible navigation feedback, as a cost-effective and user-friendly alternative to guide dogs in developing countries.
 However, limitations include the inability to detect pits in roads and elevation changes, which are key challenges to accessibility in Edinburgh's landscape.

 Research on real-time AI solutions includes \citet{kulkarniBusStopCVRealtimeAI2023}, who use use computer vision to label accessibility features of bus stops, identifying whether they are enclosed by shelters or open, and whether they have timetables, signage, or seating.
 However, the tool relies on a crowd-sourcing network of users to contribute updates and verify live information, similar to how Google Maps asks its users questions to update live data and provide real-time crowd tracking \citep{PARADY2023344}.